Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 That was a strange word for sky-thinking-play, but he understood.
 "You talk to Keepers about it, yes?"

 "Yup.
 Goodness knows, they feel like they owe your people back for Eyes-Turned-Upward.
-They have their own sense of Give and Take…"
+They have their own sense of Give and Take..."

 They looked up as a voice called out from somewhere overhead. *"Now loading for Jump AKY-202 To Akyawentuo Meet-Camp.
 All passengers please take a seat in the marked area."*